Bl4ckh34d/AIssistant/README.md

 # AIssistant

 A LLM assistant for personal computers that can open and close programs, tabs, folders and hold conversation via STT and TTS.
-- Rudimentary Mood System: User and LLMs messages are put through Sentiment Analysis and rated positive or negative, influencing the AIs mood (BARELY TESTED)
+- Rudimentary Mood System: User and LLMs messages are put through sentiment analysis and rated positive or negative, influencing the AIs mood (BARELY TESTED)
 - Rudimentary Longterm-Memory: Based on past chat logs, the LLM fills its context with chats older than 5 days, chats within the last 5 days and the most recent conversation.
 (UNTESTED)
+- Shortterm-Memory should clean itself before reaching the token maximum

+## NOTICE!:
+- I created this for myself in a private capacity and non-commercially.
+It is not well tested, nor professionally built and I assume no responsibility for any damages caused whatsoever. **USE ON YOUR OWN RISK!!**
+- Expect CRASHES, ERRORS and features NOT working correctly, as this is VERY WIP and dependent on your OS.
+Adjust the paths in [commands.py](https://github.com/Bl4ckh34d/AIssistant/blob/5f7ef44548ab6323a588dc9b6d2560adafca794d/scripts/commands.py#L13-L30) to your needs.
+This script as well as [commands_list.py](https://github.com/Bl4ckh34d/AIssistant/blob/main/scripts/command_list.py) are interesting for you, if you want to add your own functionality.
+Saving and deleting files is currently not implemented for safety reasons.
+Also a more fine-grained control still needs to be worked out to give multiple commands in a single sentence or two.

+Also note, that not the answer of the LLM is responsible for triggering functions and tasks on the users mashine but the users transcribed voice input.
+This way it was more reliable to trigger functions and also much faster than waiting for the LLM to reply.

+The whole system is setup to work with VirtualCable and VRTuber if you wish for a little AI avatar that animates its mouth to the TTS output.
+In VRTuber you also need to setup the virtual microphone and possibly change the ID for the virtual audio device in the [variables.py](https://github.com/Bl4ckh34d/AIssistant/blob/f00a99d99926e7cfc207a599556aefc3d43c634d/scripts/variables.py#L155).
+Run [device_test.py](https://github.com/Bl4ckh34d/AIssistant/blob/main/scripts/device_test.py) to see the IDs of your audio devices.

 ## USAGE:
 First you might want to adjust the user_name and ai_name, ai_gender, the paths to your programs and some other things inside [variables.py](https://github.com/Bl4ckh34d/AIssistant/blob/ac081c086708e21e9cc5ef2cf7832181d124d44b/scripts/variables.py#L75-L78).

-Currently implemented functionalities:
+**Currently implemented functionalities:**

 ### AGAIN
 > The word 'again' in a sentence without any of the other keywords will trigger the last action once more.
 ### GO BACK...
 (BY ONE)